Online MBA in Finance Explained

 The University of Scranton Kania School of Management

 This elective is a component of the enterprise resource-planning MBA program, focusing on short-term financial management.
 Students track cash, inventory, receivables and payables using business software.
 According to the course description, students create models "to maintain the firm's current assets and liabilities at the optimal level."
-This long-established Pennsylvania institution, founded in 1888, offers a modern, web-based education with small class sizes and a focus on real-world issues for its online MBA students.
+This long-established Pennsylvania institution, founded in 1888, offers a web-based education with a focus on real-world issues for its online MBA students.

 Interest Rates and Financial Markets